 My post on the Law of Attraction: https://fallingpetalsuk.blogspot.com/2013/08/law-of-attraction.html

 My Manifesting and Mental Health series:

 I mentioned this in my LOA post but it's worth referencing separately because it's one of my main resources.
 The site is run by Melody Fletcher and explains the basics of the Law of Attraction as well as featuring lots of blog posts on manifesting techniques and tips to help you work through your issues and release your limiting beliefs, so you can get what you want.

 Another one worth mentioning separately.
 Run by Boni Lonnsburry, author of The Map (see below under Books), it contains blog posts on manifesting and success stories.
 Boni works with intentions (setting an overall intention for your life and each area you want to change) and has created a process called The Map which she describes in her book and on the website.
 You can find it under the category "How to Create" on the site.

-I'll also mention this one again because it's a great resource for achieving your goals in life and covers a range of topics, including self confidence, body image, career, life purpose, relationships and being more productive.
+I'll also mention this one again (also talk about it in the Top Self Help sites post) because it's a great resource for achieving your goals in life and covers a range of topics, including self confidence, body image, career, life purpose, relationships and being more productive.

 Good site with lots of posts about manifesting.
 Sarah and her Twin Flame husband Sean Patrick Simpson have a publishing company called Alska Publishing and they run courses such as 21 day Soulmate and MANIFEST.
 I took an earlier version of the MANIFEST course which was good.